aurovrata/post-my-contact-form-7/README.txt

 9. 9.Follow the screenshot instructions to map a field to a taxonomy.

 == Filters & Actions for Developers ==
-The following are hooks preimarly aimed at developers.
+The following are hooks primarily aimed at developers.
 More general hooks and filters are now documented inline in a helper metabox in the mapping edit page.

 = 'cf7_2_post_filter_taxonomy_registration-{$taxonomy_slug}' =
 This filter allows you to customise [taxonomies arguments](https://codex.wordpress.org/Function_Reference/register_taxonomy#Arguments) before they are registered.